thomasWeise/oa/metaheuristics/localSearch/README.md

 Our first algorithm, random sampling, is not very efficient.
 It does not make any use of the information it "sees" during the optimization process.
-Each search step consists of creating an entirely new, entirely random candidate solution.
+Each search step consists of creating an entirely new and entirely random candidate solution.
 Each search step is thus independent of all prior steps.
 If the problem that we try to solve is *entirely without structure*, then this is already the best we can do.
 But our JSSP problem is not without structure.